wmcadigital/wmn-design-system/src/www/pages/components/inset-text/index.njk.md

 ### When not to use it?

 - In close proximity to visually prominent elements.
 Users don't notice it.
 - To highlight important information that is key to the transaction/service or time critical.
-Use Warning Text instead.
+Use <a href="/components/warning-text" target="_self">Warning Text</a> instead.

 ### How to use it?